AI @ Toyota

 2023 Q2

-TRI unveiled a generative AI technique that assists vehicle designers by incorporating engineering constraints into design generation.
+TRI unveiled a generative AI technique to accelerate and enhance vehicle design by integrating engineering constraints into AI models.

 2023 Q1

-Toyota Research Institute showcased advances in human-centered AI targeting capabilities to enhance human understanding and societal well-being.
+Toyota Research Institute opened events showcasing human-centered AI programs to enhance human understanding and societal well-being.

 2022 Q4: no updates